abcdlsj/gnar/README.md

 ## Usage

 ```
-pipe is a frp like tool.
+pipe is a proxy tool.

 Usage:
   pipe [flags]
   pipe [command]

 Available Commands:
   client
-  server
   completion  Generate the autocompletion script for the specified shell
   help        Help about any command
+  server

 Flags:
   -h, --help      help for pipe